Senate blocks war powers resolution for Yemen

 Breaking News Emails

-WASHINGTON — The Senate voted to defeat a war powers resolution for Yemen Tuesday that represented an an attempt to insert congressional oversight into U.S. military operations in the deadly civil war there.
+WASHINGTON — The Senate on Tuesday voted to defeat a war powers resolution for Yemen that represented an attempt to insert congressional oversight into U.S. military operations in the deadly civil war there.

 The measure, which called for the end of the U.S. role in the war, was co-sponsored by three members representing the full ideological spectrum of the Senate — Sens.
 Bernie Sanders, I-Vt., Mike Lee, R-Utah, and Chris Murphy, D-Conn.
 The Senate voted to block the resolution by a vote of 55-44.

-The vote comes as Saudi Arabia’s Crown Prince Mohammad bin Salman is in Washington to meet with President Donald Trump.
-The U.S. is providing intelligence and reconnaissance support, as well as mid-air refueling, to Saudi Arabia who is fighting on behalf of the Yemeni government against the Iranian-backed Houthi rebels in the country.
-The battle is considered a proxy fight between the U.S., Saudi Arabia and Iran with broader implications for the region.
+The vote came as Saudi Arabia’s Crown Prince Mohammad bin Salman was in Washington to meet with President Donald Trump.
+The U.S. is providing intelligence and reconnaissance support, as well as midair refueling, to Saudi Arabia in its fight on behalf of the Yemeni government against Iranian-backed Houthi rebels.
+The battle is considered a proxy fight among the U.S., Saudi Arabia and Iran with broader implications for the region.

 Breaking News Emails